Governance

 Stewards

 Stewards have delegated responsibility over specific protocol parameters, allowing the DAO to quickly respond to market changes.
-Stewards manage areas such as the GHO stablecoin, liquidity parameters, and treasury operations.
+Stewards manage areas such as the GHO stablecoin and liquidity parameters.
 This system streamlines governance by reducing the need for frequent votes on minor adjustments, promoting efficiency.
+The source code for GHO Steward contracts can be found on GitHub.

 ---|---|---|